 5) Email Signatures

 Most companies communicate with customers via email in some form.
-Whether that’s an e-newsletter, discount, promotional offers, or something else, it’s vital to design and implement an email signature.
+Whether that’s an e-newsletter, discount, promotional offer, or something else, it’s vital to design and implement an email signature.
 Your signature appears below every email correspondence.
 It should possess the following features:

 - Call To Action: An encouragement to complete the desired action